Six Steps to Guarantee a Successful Disaster Relief Fund

 5. Partner with local businesses and organizations

-Local organizations or businesses typically offer help after a disaster in one of several ways—most often by matching donations, providing space for fundraising events, or donating a percentage of proceeds from products or services to fundraisers.
+Local organizations or businesses typically offer assistance after a disaster in one of several ways—most often by matching donations, providing space for fundraising events, or donating a percentage of proceeds from products or services to fundraisers.

 6. Keep your community updated

-Such updates can generate new interest after a donation lull, inspiring donors to share with their social network once more.
-Updates can also be a good place to maintain clear communication between victims and supporters.
+Such updates can generate new interest after a donation lull, inspiring donors to share information with their social network once more.
+Updates can also be a good place to maintain clear communication between disaster victims and supporters.

 Successful crowdfunding examples